 An outreach program that serves individuals who are deaf, hard of hearing, late-deafened, deaf-blind and their service providers.
 This program offers specialized services in every county listed in this brochure.
 We team with DARS/VR counselors, specialists and other State agency staff to ensure quality services, such as assisting consumers in accessing services from state and local government agencies, service organizations, and private entities; advocating with providers to make their services accessible and readily available to the population; providing referral services and training geared toward consumers acquiring a better understanding of the laws which support and protect them.

 Hearing Loss Resource Specialist

 This program is designed to meet the needs of people who are Hard of Hearing, Late-deafened and Deaf.
-Hearing Loss Resource Specialists work closely with DARS Vocational Rehab counselors assisting people in the workplace and education settings to provide individual assessment of their workplace or classroom, identifying technology and resources that best meet the needs of the individual and their situation.
-Our Specialist is available to provide one-on-one visits in the office or he can do home or workplace visits.
+Hearing Loss Resource Specialists work closely with DARS (TWC) Vocational Rehab counselors assisting people in the workplace and education settings to provide individual assessment of their workplace or classroom, identifying technology and resources that best meet the needs of the individual and their situation.
+Our Specialist is available to provide one-on-one visits in the office or he can do home or workplace.
+(Our Specialist also works with those who are in school or are retired to give them consumer tips on hearing aids and cochlear implants, communication tips, resources for financial assistance if needed, information about other technology for the home or school.
 He is also available to provide presentations and training to employers, schools or community groups on understanding hearing loss; coping skills and communication strategies; assistive technology; sensitivity training and information on community resources including the Texas Tuition Waiver Law.